bujaraty/test_README/README.md

 ###### 2.4 Merge profile

 `cancersig profile merge` will
--scan for \*.feature.txt files in the input folder(s) -if a sample has all feature of all mutation types (SNV, SV, MSI), it will be merged into one profile.
+- scan for \*.feature.txt files in the input folder(s)
+- if a sample has all feature of all mutation types (SNV, SV, MSI), it will be merged into one profile.
 The percentage weight of SNV, SV and MSI are 70%, 30% and 10% respectively.

 Example run (single folder):
 ```